nhsd-exeter/dos-integration/README.md

 For a branch to be automatically deployed on every push the branch must be prefixed with `task`.
 This will then be run on an AWS Codebuild stage to deploy the code to a task environment. e.g `task/DI-123_My_feature_branch`

+Once a branch which meets this criteria has been pushed the it will run a build and deployment for the environment and notify the dos-integration-dev-status channel with the status of your deployment.

 ### Branch Naming to not automatically deploy

 For a branch that is meant for testing or another purpose and you don't want it to deploy on every push to the branch.
 It must be prefixed with one of these `spike|automation|test|bugfix|hotfix|fix|release|migration`. e.g. `fix/DI-123_My_fix_branch`